caseydlvr/youtube-dl_audio/README.md

 # youtube-dl_audio
-A Node command line program that for downloading YouTube video audio to a folder.
+A Node command line program for downloading YouTube video audio to a directory.
 This is a time saving wrapper for [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html).

 The script is currently built to handle a specific workflow of creating a directory, then downloading the video audio in two formats to that directory.
 However, I am currently working to make the script more generic and configurable.